scacela/backup_scheduler/README.md

 ## Prerequisites

-Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file within the `~/.oci` directory, or resource principal authentication.
+1. Ensure that your environment is authorized to access Oracle Object Storage using either api keys and an OCI config file within the `~/.oci` directory, or resource principal authentication.

+2. Ensure that the required Python packages (`scheduler` and `oci`) are installed to your environment by executing the following command:

+    ```
+    pip install scheduler oci
+    ```

 ## Usage Instructions